 For my money, AT is one of the best games Games Workshop have ever released, bringing together many of the best parts of tabletop wargaming to create a truly amazing final product.
 I could go on at length about how much I love this game, but if I had to boil it down to three points, I’d pick these:

 - The Models – Games Workshop have really outdone themselves with the model range for Titanicus.
 Each Titan is incredibly detailed and a blast to build, and they offer plenty of opportunity to go wild and try out new techniques.
-The Warlord model alone is packed with detail for you to get in their and really flex your fine detailing skills, and its armor panels are the perfect place for some freehanded heraldry to show off your creativity.
-Reavers and Warhounds are similarly packed with detail, and the tiny plastic Knight kits are honestly kind of adorable.
+The Warlord model alone is packed with detail for you to get in there and really flex your fine detailing skills, and its armor panels are the perfect place for some freehanded heraldry to show off your creativity.
+Reavers and Warhounds are similarly covered in small bits for you to pick out and highlight, and the tiny plastic Knight kits are honestly kind of adorable.
 When all is said and done, Titanicus offers some of the best models in GW’s entire catalog.

 - The Price – While the individual models are expensive, the number of models you need to play a game is relatively low, so the total price of a full maniple is much more reasonable than you’re probably thinking.
-You can easily put together a 1250-point list for less than $300, and most games you play won’t go much above 1500 points.
-You can easily collect a full maniple with some support units to fill out your battlegroup for less than you would spend to build a 2000-point army for several factions in 40k.
+The new 2020 starter set is fantastic value, coming with everything you need to play the game with 1250-point list for $150, and most games you play won’t go much above 1500 points.
+You can easily expand from this force in any direction once you’ve had a few games to fill out your battlegroup for less than you would spend to build a 2000-point army for most factions in 40k.

 Alright, I’m in.
 What do I need to get started?